Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: Lower bounds on surface height fluctuation

 \section{Lower bounds on surface height fluctuation}

 We will combine our previous results on the properties of the dual RSOS process and the equality in distribution to obtain results on the fluctuation of surface height in one dimension.

-A similar result to the log lower bound is establish in \cite{penrose2008growth} for the ballistic deposition model.
+A similar result to the log lower bound is established in \cite{penrose2008growth} for the ballistic deposition model.
 The idea in \cite{penrose2008growth}, which we follow closely, is inspired by a paper of Pemantle and Peres on log lower bounds for planar first passage percolation, assuming exponential weights \cite{pemantle1994planar}.
 Proving fluctuation lower bounds on FPP-related problems is an area of active interest; see the recent article of Bates and Chatterjee \cite{bates2020fluctuation} as an example.

-\begin{theorem} Let $f(t)$ denote the height of an RSOS surface at zero, at time $t,$ from zero initial condition.
+\begin{theorem} Let $f_0(t)$ denote the height of an RSOS surface at zero, at time $t,$ from zero initial condition.
 Then

-\end{theorem} Because of the equality in distribution of RSOS the minimum of the dual RSOS process, we can work with $M(t)$ instead of $f(t).$ Thus, throughout this section we focus on the dual RSOS process.
+\end{theorem} Because of the equality in distribution of RSOS and the minimum of the dual RSOS process, we can work with $M_t$ instead of $f_0(t).$ Thus, throughout this section let us focus on the dual RSOS process.
 Firstly, define the \textit{(dual) RSOS interface} at time $t$ as the set of locations in $\bb{Z}^d$ which have an accepted update up to time $t$.
-To be clear, if $f(t,x)$ denotes the dual RSOS height at time $t$, the RSOS interface is the set of all locations $x$ such that $f(t,x) > \norm{x}_1.$ Due to the initial condition of the dual RSOS process, in one dimension this set is an interval.
+To be clear, if $f^D(t,x)$ denotes the dual RSOS height at time $t$, the RSOS interface is the set of all locations $x$ such that $f^D(t,x) > \norm{x}_1.$ Due to the initial condition of the dual RSOS process, in one dimension this set is almost surely a bounded interval.

 Call an update \textit{interface-accepted} if the location of the update belongs to the RSOS interface at the time of update.
-In contrast to definition \ref{def:acceptedupdates}, these updates may not affect the height of the process.
+In contrast to Definition \ref{def:acceptedupdates}, these updates may not affect the height of the process.
 Define $\cl{F}$ as the sigma algebra generated by the locations in $\bb{Z}$ of all interface-accepted updates.
-With $T(u)$ as the first hitting time of height $u$, let $A(u)$ denote the number of interface-accepted updates up to this time $T(u)$; in general let $N_t$ denote the number of interface-accepted updates until time $t$ so that $A(u) = N_{T(u)}.$ We can enumerate the arrival times of the interface-accepted updates as $\tau_1,\tau_2,\dots.$
+With $T(u)$ as the first hitting time of height $u$, let $A(u)$ denote the number of interface-accepted updates up to this time $T(u)$; in general let $N_t$ denote the number of interface-accepted updates until time $t$ so that $A(u) = N_{T(u)}.$ Enumerate the arrival times of the interface-accepted updates as $\tau_1,\tau_2,\dots.$